 Welcome to Kindergarten!
 This is the first step in your child’s journey through school.
-This discovery process will incorporate play, academics, socialization, and developing a Christian heart.
+This discovery process will incorporate play, academics, socialization, and the development of a Christian heart.
 Collaboration with parents is a very important part of our program, and we look forward to parents’ participation in the classroom throughout the year.

 The Kindergarten Team

-Students are exposed to a multitude of biblical stories through interactive flannel boards, including: Creation, Jesus and His miracles, parables, birth, death, and resurrection, and historical figures of both the Old and New Testaments.
-Students are led in daily prayers and be are expected to memorize and recite key Bible verses.
+Students are exposed to a multitude of Biblical stories through interactive flannel boards, including: Creation, Jesus and His miracles, parables, birth, death and resurrection, and historical figures of both the Old and New Testaments.
+Students are led in daily prayers and are expected to memorize and recite key Bible verses.
 As a grade level, the students participate in the “Blankets of Love” mission, where they construct fleece blankets for local area homeless shelters.

-Using Everyday Mathematics, students utilize numbers in a variety of ways.
+Using Progress in Mathematics, students utilize numbers in a variety of ways.
 In addition to calendar math, students learn number sense through counting, skip counting, and basic addition and subtraction.
 Students also identify shapes, label and calculate the value of coins, tell time, and recognize patterns.

-Through a variety of literature styles, students recognize fundamental reading comprehension skills like: sequence of events, visualization, retelling and summarizing, compare/contrast, prediction, and questioning.
-Students are exposed to both fiction and non-fiction works.
+Through a variety of literature styles, students recognize fundamental reading comprehension skills and are exposed to both fiction and non-fiction works.

-In a study of God’s world, students incorporate a variety of hands-on learning techniques in the following areas: the seasons, rocks, health & body, space,
+In a study of God’s world, students incorporate a variety of hands-on learning techniques in the following areas: the seasons, insects, health & body, space,

 animal classification and adaptations, and dinosaurs.
-A field trip to the Farm and an in-house presentation about the Jurassic period rounds out the student experience.
+A field trip to a farm and an in-house presentation about the Jurassic period rounds out the student experience.
 Additionally, students discuss proper nutrition and health as they explore their senses.